220321-NET/P2-ConnectFour/README.md

 The user should be able view other player profile.

-The user should be able to select which space to drop disc (turn based).
+The user should be able to select which column space to drop a disc (turn based).

 The user wins when they get 4 discs in a row and the scores are added to user profile.